-(d) Based on your answer to (c), is there sufficient evidence to conclude that the sociologist's drug Pizza-X helps his Sociology 101 students eat more pizza?
+(c) Based on your answers to (a) and (b), is there sufficient evidence to conclude that the sociologist's drug Pizza-X helps his Sociology 101 students eat more pizza?
 Why or why not?

 7. (14 points) A sociologist at the University of Regina is interested in the total number of families that rent their homes in the City of Moose Jaw.
 She decides to conduct a 1-in-50 systematic survey drawing upon city tax records.
 It is known that there are 15 200 households in Moose Jaw.
-The sociologist found that where $y_i = 1$ if the family in the i^{th} household sampled rents and $y_i = 0$ if the i^{th} family does not.
-Using the data given, construct an approximate 95% confidence interval for τ , the total number of families who rent.
+The sociologist found that where $y_i = 1$ if the family in the ith household sampled rents and $y_i = 0$ if the ith family does not.
+Using the data given, construct an approximate 95% confidence interval for $Y_T$ , the total number of families who rent.